-Trialdex has the most comprehensive and up-to-date collection of official jury instructions on the Internet.
+Trialdex has the most comprehensive and up-to-date collection of searchable official jury instructions on the Internet.
 Jury instructions are a lawyer's most important resource, and must be consulted at the earliest point in litigation.
 This site makes it easy to find and compare instructions inside and outside your circuit or state.
-Be sure to check out the trialdex Federal Jury Instruction Index.

 The Federal Crimes Statute Tracker

-displays a visual history of selected federal crimes (commonly charged felonies).
+displays a visual history of commonly charged federal felonies.
 It works like the "versions" feature on Westlaw, with the addition of a redline/

 Trialdex also offers litigation tools, a series of questions and answers that walk you through complex legal problems, and are accompanied by infographics.
 Once again, a good place to start your legal research.

-There is a more detailed explanation of these applications on the trialdex FAQ page.
+For more detailed information, see the trialdex FAQ page.

 about the author